killergerbah/asbplayer/README.md

 ### Loading files
 - Drag and drop mkv, srt, ass, or mp3 files into the player.
 - Multiple files can be dragged and dropped simultaneously e.g. mkv+srt, mp3+ass, etc.
+- Multiple subtitle files can loaded simultaneously.
+When multiple subtitle files are loaded, they can be toggled on and off using Ctrl+1, Ctrl+2, etc.

 ### Syncing with streaming video in another tab
 - Install the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).